pilotmoon/popclipweb/site/lizhi.md

 ## AUTHORIZATION CERTIFICATE

 We, Pilotmoon Software, the developer of PopClip, authorize DIGITALYCHEE TECHNOLOGY CO, LTD as our official partner in China, and it owns the right to sell our copyrighted software on their store: <https://lizhi.shop>.
 Please don't purchase our product(s) from any other websites.
-Purchases from unauthorised websites will not receive official customer support such as license retrieval, software updates, and technical assistance.
+Purchases from unauthorized websites will not receive official customer support, such as license retrieval, software updates, and technical assistance.